Foreign relations of Israel: Suriname

 Suriname and Israel established diplomatic relations on 24 February 1976.
 In February 2011, non-resident Israeli ambassador to Suriname, Amiram Magid, criticized the government of Suriname for recognizing the State of Palestine.
 On 30 May 2022, in a meeting with Israeli Foreign Minister Yair Lapid, Surinamese Foreign Minister Albert Ramdin announced plans to open a Surinamese embassy in Jerusalem in the near future.
 On 23 June, Surinamese President Chan Santokhi announced the cancellation of the Jerusalem embassy plans, citing a lack of funds.

 Uruguay

 Israel has an embassy in Montevideo.
 Uruguay has an embassy in Tel Aviv and 2 honorary consulates in Ashdod and Haifa.
 Uruguay was one of the first nations to recognise Israel as independent.

 Venezuela

 Relations were once strong, but the bilateral ties soured under the Presidency of Hugo Chávez in Venezuela.
 The Jewish population in Venezuela, which peaked at 45,000, is now below 15,000 "as a result of severe instability in the country", according to the Israeli Stephen Roth Institute.
 The Miami Herald, Jewish Times, and Jewish organizations have reported large-scale emigration of Jewish people from Venezuela during the Chávez administration.

-As a result of the June/July 2006 battles in the Gaza Strip, Venezuela withdrew its ambassador to Israel.
-Following the Israeli attack on Gaza in December 2008 and January 2009, Venezuela cut its diplomatic ties with Israel.
-Venezuelan president Hugo Chávez called the attack "genocidal", and urged that Israeli Prime Minister Ehud Olmert be tried for war crimes.
+Israel and Venezuela resumed consular relations on 11 August 2026, after 17 years.